TCPL and the classroom go hand in hand

 - Special book themes (award winners, biographies, pioneers, etc.) as storytimes or booktalks.

-- An introduction to library use.
+- An introduction to library use and how to care for library books.

 - A tour of the Youth Room.